 - Zero Goudsmit & La Uyi Ihasee (Bachelors students, SNDO)– for a project to create a reading list that speaks to the inbetween experience of mixed kidz in Europe.

 - Melyn Chow (Bachelors student, Mime)– for a film project on the relation betweenageing, dying and eroticism in the researcher’s Chinese heritage.

-- Alexa Mardon (Masters participant, DAS Choreography)– for a project on grief, ancestry, and transness through traditional Finnish/Karelian lament singing
+- Alexa Mardon (Masters participant, DAS Choreography)– for a project on grief, finnish ancestry and lament singing.

 - Carolina Bianchi (Masters participant, DAS Theatre) – to write an article on femicide with the guidance of the Argentinian philosopher, Professor Rita Laura Segato

 - Flavia Pinheiro (Masters participant, DAS Choreography)– for the Mitochondria project: performance research exploring unexpected encounters between dancing bodies and plants species in green houses in Amsterdam.

 - Paula Montecinos (Mentor, DAS Choreography)– for the project [An]archivingTranslatinxMemories

 - Pedro Manuel (Matter/Spirit research group)–for the artistic research lecture series “Staging material and Immaterials”.